 So you’ve decided to work for the federal government, but you’re not sure what jobs match your skills, experience, and education.
-We’ll teach you to navigate the federal hiring system or find jobs for you.
+Our federal career coaches will teach you to navigate the federal hiring system or find jobs for you.

 How to Apply for a Federal Job

 As with most job applications, the federal government requires a resume, but a federal resume is much different from what is expected in the private sector.
 First, a federal resume can be anywhere from four to up to 10 pages in length.
 There are six job blocks provided on a USAJOBS resume builder that allow up to 5,000 characters per block.
 A federal resume must also include special keywords and phrases found throughout the vacancy announcement to pass the initial screening process.
 Although there are similarities, each agency (and often, each job announcement) will have specific information required, as specified in the vacancy announcement.
 The information below will describe each category on a federal vacancy announcement.
 You’ll need to understand what each category means in order to be successful in your federal job search.

 How to Read Federal Vacancy Announcements

 Each announcement will include important information, such as who is eligible to apply and qualifications that must be demonstrated in your work history, and may identify mini-KSAs, mandatory supplemental statements or questions.